davidtavarez/davidtavarez.github.io/_posts/2019-01-25-pwndb-command-line-tool-python.md

 (venv) $
 ```

-We have 2 arguments: `u` for the username and `d` for the domain.
+We have 2 arguments: `-u` for the username and `-d` for the domain.
 Note: I'm using `%` as a wildcard character at the end of each argument in order to get more results.

 ### have i been pwned? (bonus)